 - Empty spray bottle

 - Hydrogen peroxide

 - Liquid dishwashing soap (Dawn is the best)

 - Vinegar (to get things started)

-Shake gently, or better yet just swish it around, to combine the ingredients, but too vigorously or you’ll have a bubbly mess to clean up in addition to a pee-stained mattress.
+Shake gently or just swish it around to combine the ingredients, but not too vigorously or you’ll have a bubbly mess to clean up in addition to a pee-stained mattress.

 Soak with Vinegar

 Whether the accident just happened or it’s been dry for ages, vinegar is your best friend.
 If the scene of the crime is still wet, the first thing to do is soak up all of the moisture with either paper towels or a dry cotton towel.